polakowo/datadocs/docs/big-data/data-modeling.md

 - Fact table consists of the measurements, metrics or facts of a business process (e.g. transactions)
     - Generally consist of numeric values and foreign keys to dimensional data.
     - A measure is a numeric attribute of a fact, representing the performance.
+    - An attribute is a unique level within a dimension.
+    - A hierarchy represents relationship between different attributes (Year → Quarter → Month → Day)
 - Dimension is a structure that categorizes facts and measures in order to enable users to answer business questions (e.g. people, products, place and time)
     - Usually have a relatively small number of records compared to fact tables.
     - But each record may have a very large number of attributes.